 County of Västerbotten, Sweden/Norway (63° - 65° N)

-Please use the link below to see the movement patterns of the moose that are tagged in Västerbotten.
+Please use the link below to see the movement patterns of the GPS-marked moose in Västerbotten.

 http://webmap.slu.se/website/moosetrack_BD/ (opens in a new window)